Last Updated on July 7, 2023 by Rebecca Lake

 - $400/month for new baby expenses

-That’s $900 per month you’d need to budget for sinking funds.
+That’s $900 per month you’d need to budget for sinking funds, in addition to whatever you’re already budgeting for regular monthly expenses or debt repayment.

 How much money you should keep in a sinking fund will depend on your goals.
 The more sinking funds you have and the higher your savings targets, the more you’ll need to save each month.